 Even though the same-sex pairing of Coptotermes termites is not adaptive, our study on their interspecific variations shows the mechanical aspects of the evolution of SSB.
 For example, a previous theoretical study predicted that SSB is caused by the absence of perfect sex discrimination, where the loss of sexual signals and indiscriminate mating coevolve together [29].
 Our result supports this idea by showing that the species with weaker sexual signals showed more frequent same-sex pairing than the other.
 In other words, C. gestroi has a broader mating filter than C. formosanus and tries to pair with non-female individuals, as shown in a cricket [30], a burying beetle [31], and a water strider [32].
-Furthermore, although all of the previous studies have considered the SSB between individuals of signal-receiving sex (typically males) [4,7,29], we also indicated that the evolution of sexual signals could also affect the evolution of SSB between signal-sending sex (typically females), where stronger signals might attract same-sex individuals and lead to sender-sender SSB.
-This newly suggested relationship needs further empirical tests in other animal lineages.
+Furthermore, although all of the previous studies have considered the SSB between individuals of signal-receiving sex (typically males) [4,7,29], our results also indicated that the evolution of sexual signals could also affect the evolution of SSB between signal-sending sex (typically females), where stronger signals might attract same-sex individuals and lead to sender-sender SSB.
+This newly suggested relationship needs further empirical tests in other animal lineages, possibly in the context of available partner density.

 In summary, our study highlights the diversity of SSB that can exist even within a closely related species.
 By connecting mating behavior in heterosexual contexts with the occurrence of SSB across species, comparative behavioral analysis has the potential to answer the questions relating to the evolution of SSB.